stakater/Playbook/content/tools/monitoring/grafana/developer-documentation.md

 ### Hard-coded-values

-Hard coded values for grafana is given below:
+Hard coded values for grafana are given below:

 Parameters given below will enable grafana sidecar dashboard, so that additional dashboard can be added in grafana.
 ```yaml